Select Page

 The Background of the Berlin Blockade

-After World War II, Germany was divided into four zones controlled by the victorious Allied powers: the United States, the Soviet Union, Great Britain, and France.
-The city of Berlin, located deep within the Soviet zone, was also divided into four sectors.
-Tensions between the Allies and the Soviet Union quickly escalated, leading to the Berlin Blockade.
+After World War II, Germany was divided into four zones controlled by the victorious Allied powers: the United States, the Soviet Union, Great Britain and France.
+Like Potsdam, Berlin – located in the heart of the Soviet zone– was also divided into four sectors.
+Relations between the Allies and Soviet Union began to worsen and by August 1948, a crisis reached a boiling point and the Allies got the Berlin Blockade.

 The Soviet Blockade